Nightfall/SRails/README.md

 before rebasing:
 - [Squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) your commits into logical units!
 - [rebase](http://gitready.com/intermediate/2009/01/31/intro-to-rebase.html) changes in master into your branch (instead of merging)
-- make sure you followed the guidelines
+- Make sure you followed the guidelines

 The following are a few quick guidelines on pull requests.
 That is to say they are not necessarily *rules*, so there may be exceptions and all that.
 Just try to stick to those points as a baseline.